-TuneMyMusic supports more platforms than Soundsgood.
+TuneMyMusic supports many platforms.
 The sources they support are Spotify, Apple Music, YouTube, Deezer, Tidal, Google Music, Amazon Music, Soundcloud, KKBOX, Last-FM and Napster.
 According to TuneMyMusic,

 Not so long ago we stored our music in records, radio cassettes, discs and our MP3 players.
 We always carried our music with us.
 Today, There is no more need for that, we use streaming services.
 But what happens if you want to switch from one service to another, and move all your music from Spotify to Deezer? or when you find a great YouTube playlist but you want to listen to it in Spotify? or maybe you just want to upload your local MP3 library to your favourite streaming service?
 TuneMyMusic solves exactly that.